Morning, Wednesday, 29th January 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will consider challenges and opportunities around improving mental health and wellbeing provision in Wales.
+This conference will consider priorities and next steps for improving mental health and wellbeing provision in Wales.

 - The delivery plan - collaboration, key outcomes, and effective joint working between local authorities and health boards;